 While working on your mental sphere, take time to analyze your expectations about yourself and determine your capabilities with a realistic attitude.
 You may be pushing yourself too much in life and need to slow down and take care of yourself.
 Christiane Northrup writes that cervical dysplasia results “when a woman is conflicted about wanting to be all things to all people, such as the woman who is a mother, works full time and is worried that she does neither of these jobs well enough.”
 She explains that disorders of the feminine organs are the way in which our body speaks to us.
 “Often they are telling us that we need to heal from a deeper, often unconscious wounding – the ingrained belief that we are never enough and we are somehow tainted.”

-A woman needs to love herself.
-Feelings of low self worth or unrealistic expectations are extremely detrimental to her physical, mental, and emotional health.
+Women need to love themselves.
+Feelings of low self worth or unrealistic expectations are extremely detrimental to our physical, mental, and emotional health.
 Explore different ways in which you can open up, love yourself, and accept and respect your sexuality and your sexual organs.

-While you are healing your dysplasia it is important to get a pap smear every 6 months to one year depending on the severity of your dysplasia.
-You want to keep an eye on the dysplasia to gauge your progress.
+While you are healing carvical dysplasia it is important to get a pap smear every 6 months to one year depending on the severity.
+You want to keep an eye on the condition to gauge your progress.
 But keep in mind, the more you see the doctor, the more they will suggest medical treatment.
 Do not let anyone convince you of going through with surgery if you do not feel that it is right.

 You may also want to consider testing for other infections such as candida, yeast, chlamydia, and herpes.
 These can alter pap smear results.
-Wait at least 3 months after infections are cleared up before taking another Pap smear.
+Wait at least 3 months after infections are cleared up before going in for another pap smear.

 If you are on Oral Contraception, Depo Provera or have and IUD, switch to another method of Birth Control.
 If you are using one of these methods it is probably your strongest risk factor in the development of cervical dysplasia.
 Wait 3-6 months after you have stopped the use of these birth control methods to ensure an accurate pap smear.